High school (grades 9-12) · Cornelius, NC

 What is the racial and ethnic makeup of William Amos Hough High?

-The largest demographic group at William Amos Hough High is White at 64.7%.
-The school serves a diverse student body in Cornelius, NC.
+The largest demographic group at William Amos Hough High is White at 64.7% of enrollment, in Cornelius, NC.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 54.2/100.

 What is the Resource Investment Index for William Amos Hough High?

-William Amos Hough High has a Resource Investment Index of 49/100 (D) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+William Amos Hough High has a Resource Investment Index of 49/100 (higher reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page